javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 Function Expressions are created when the execution reaches them.
 That would happen only in the line `(*)`.
 Too late.

-**When a Function Declaration is made within a code block, it is visible everywhere inside that block.
+**By `use strict` when a Function Declaration is made within a code block, it is visible everywhere inside that block.
 But not outside of it.**

 Sometimes that's handy to declare a local function only needed in that block alone.
 But that feature may also cause problems.